How To Make A Report

 A “Worthless Check Notice” (10-day) letter must be sent by certified mail, return receipt requested.
 Mail the letter to the address shown on the check and address it to the person who signed the check.
 This is state law and required for all worthless check cases.
 If the claim stub (green card) is returned, signed and dated, then the 10-day waiting period starts from the date the letter was claimed.
 However, you may bring in the unclaimed letter along with the check as soon as it is returned to you.

 You must complete one “Felony Check Statement” for each check you wish to file charges.
-You must either be able to pick the person who passed the check out of a photo line-up or have taken proper identification at the time the check was passed.
+You must either be able to pick the person who passed the check out of a photo line-up or has taken proper identification at the time the check was passed.
 If the check is less then $1,500 you must file your case directly with the Jefferson County District Attorney’s Office and not the Beaumont Police Department.
 If the check is $1,500 or more, you should call 409-880-3862 to make the report over the phone between 8 a.m. and 5 p.m.
 Monday through Friday, excluding holidays.
 You can also file a report online at any time by going to the Beaumont Police Department Police to Citizen (P2C) website.
 You are required to complete one offense report for each check.
 After completing your offense report and obtaining a case number, you must download and complete the “Felony Check Statement”.
 You will be contacted by a detective to provide the documents and original evidence.

 The following checks are not accepted for investigation by the Beaumont Police Department: